Mikhail22/drag-scroll--autohotkey/README.md

 To set the scroll speed factor, edit the `k` variable:
 > k := 6

 To swap the scrolling direction, set the `swap` variable to “true” or “false”:
 > swap := true

+To use horizontal movement as inputs, set the `horiz` variable to “true” or “false”:
+> horiz := true